oroinc/platform/src/Oro/Bundle/MessageQueueBundle/README.md

 `oro:message-queue:consume` command and to do this best we advise you to delegate this responsibility to [Supervisord](http://supervisord.org/).
 With next program configuration supervisord keeps running four simultaneous instances of `oro:message-queue:consume` command and cares about relaunch if instance has dead by any reason.
+Pay attention that the [program name](http://supervisord.org/configuration.html#program-x-section-settings) defined in the `[program:oro_message_consumer]` must be unique from any other instances deployed on the same supervisord server even if they are only for staging purposes only.
+You can set by example something like `[program:prod_oro_message_consumer]` and `[program:dev_oro_message_consumer]`.

 ```ini
 [program:oro_message_consumer]